High blood pressure is the second leading cause of kidney failure; 1 in 4 people with kidney failure have it because of high blood pressure.

-Having both diabetes and high blood pressure can increase your chances of getting kidney disease.
+Having both diabetes and high blood pressure can make you more likely to get kidney disease.
 If you have diabetes, work with your doctor to manage it.
 Learn more about diabetes and kidney disease.

 Control your cholesterol

 Cholesterol is a waxy, fat-like substance in your blood.
-Having high cholesterol and high blood pressure makes it more likely that you will have kidney disease, heart disease or a stroke.
+Having high cholesterol and high blood pressure can make you more likely to get kidney disease, heart disease or a stroke.
 High cholesterol can also make kidney disease get worse faster.

 There are two types of cholesterol you should pay attention to: HDL (“good” cholesterol) and LDL (“bad” cholesterol).
-For most people, normal cholesterol levels are:
+For most people, healthy cholesterol levels are:

-Your triglycerides are also important.
-Triglycerides are a type of fat in your blood.
-For most people, a healthy triglyceride level is less than 150.
+Your triglycerides are also important – these are a type of fat in your blood.
+For most people, a healthy triglyceride level is less than 150 mg/dL.

 Talk with your doctor about what your cholesterol and triglycerides levels should be and how you can control them.

 Using tobacco (smoking or chewing) can make high blood pressure and kidney problems worse.
-If you use tobacco, quitting can help lower your chance of getting kidney disease or help prevent your kidney disease from getting worse if you already have it.
+If you use tobacco, quitting can help lower your chance of getting kidney disease or help keep your kidney disease from getting worse.

-Drinking alcohol in large amounts can make your blood pressure too high.
-Limiting how much alcohol you drink can help keep your blood pressure under control.
-Have no more than two drinks per day if you are a man and no more than one drink per day if you are a woman.
+Drinking alcohol in large amounts can make your blood pressure go up.
+By drinking less, you can help keep your blood pressure under control.
+Here are healthy guidelines:

-Keeping a healthy weight can help you control your blood pressure and lower your chances of getting kidney disease.
-Talk to your doctor about how much you should weigh.
+A healthy weight can help you control your blood pressure and lower your chances of getting kidney disease.
+Talk to your doctor about what a healthy weight is for you.
 If you are overweight, losing just a few pounds can make a big difference.

-Exercise can help you control your blood pressure and cholesterol.
-Exercise can also help relieve stress, another common cause of high blood pressure.
+Being active can help you control your blood pressure and cholesterol.
+It can also help relieve stress, another common cause of high blood pressure.

-Be sure to talk to your doctor before starting any exercise program.
+Be sure to talk to your doctor before starting any exercise plan.

 How is high blood pressure treated?

 If being more active, eating healthier, and other lifestyle changes are not enough to control your blood pressure, your doctor may tell you to take a blood pressure medicine.
-There are many types of blood pressure medicine and you may need to take more than one to control your blood pressure.
+There are many types of blood pressure medicines and you may need to take more than one treat your high blood pressure.

-ACE inhibitors and ARBs are two types of blood pressure medicines that can help protect your kidneys and slow down kidney disease:
+There are two types of blood pressure medicines that can also help protect your kidneys and slow down kidney disease:

 - ACE inhibitor: angiotensin-converting enzyme inhibitor